ros-controls/ros2_control_demos/README.md

          joint2/position
    ```

-3. Check which controller are running using:
+3. Check which controllers are running using:
    ```
    ros2 control list_controllers
    ```